otrv4/otrv4/otrv4.md

 implement.

 Note:

+(TODO: "is not equal to its own" is weirdly phrased) (TODO: the DH commit thing looks a bit out of place)

 * If the receiving instance tag is not equal to its own, the message should be discarded and the user optionally warned.